 - commence your tuition within 12 months

 - complete your tuition within five years.

-To find out if you are eligible or to register for the programme you should contact your nearest AMEP service provider.
+To find out if you are eligible or to register for the program you should contact your nearest AMEP service provider.

 Where can I learn English?

 The Adult Migrant English Program is delivered at around 250 locations across Australia in major cities as well as rural and regional areas.

 Find details of your closest program service provider by state and territory on the AMEP service provider's page.

 We have information about the AMEP available in other languages.
 To see translated information in your language, visit our information in other languages page.